 Also, with this type of company, there’s an extra requirement – at least half of the board members must reside in Estonia, Switzerland, or EEA.
 Non-profit organizations are regulated by the official Non-profit Associations Act.

-In conclusion about company types in Estonia – choose the right one!
+Company types in Estonia – choose the right one!

 In case you have found your answers, just follow these easy steps to register your company in Estonia.